-Our report dated February 8, 2002 for Primary Webworks, Inc. d/b/a Vertecon, Inc. contains an explanatory paragraph that states that the Company has experienced losses from operations and deficits in cash flows from operating activities, which raise substantial doubt about its ability to continue as a going concern.
+Our report dated February 8, 2002, contains an explanatory paragraph that states that the Company has experienced losses from operations and deficits in cash flows from operating activities, which raise substantial doubt about its ability to continue as a going concern.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.